OpenTTD/grfcodec/doc/README.en.txt

 To renumber NFO files (for example MyGRF1.NFO and MyGRF2.NFO), use

- > renum [options] MyGRF1 MyGRF2
+ > nforenum [options] MyGRF1 MyGRF2

-(Run renum -? or renum --help for a list of command line options.)
+(Run nforenum -? or nforenum --help for a list of command line options.)

 This will correct sprite numbers, sprite sizes, and sprite 0, and do a partial lint of the NFO.
 If a NFO header is not detected, one will be added.